 To achieve high efficiency and avoid injury during exercise, performing the Jumping Jack technique correctly is something that needs special attention.

-Jumping movement: Jump up while spreading your legs wider than shoulder width apart and raising your arms above your head, touching each other.
+Jumping movement: Jump up while spreading your legs wider than shoulder width and raising your arms above your head, touching each other.

 Training intensity